Are you planning to move to El Nido? What is it like to live in the Philippines?

 If you’re looking for a comfortable place and willing to pay a bit more, Airbnb will be your best bet.

 However, if you’re trying to save money and you don’t find any good options on Airbnb, you should try to get involved in some Facebook groups of El Nido or talk to the locals.
-You can also check Agoda or Booking or go around town and walk to guest houses to ask about their monthly rate.

 Keep in mind, though, that guest houses and hotels usually don’t provide a kitchen, which could be a downside if you want to cook yourself.